Understanding SEND Support in Schools (Overview)

 Who Supports SEND in Schools?

-Every school in East Sussex will provide inclusive high-quality teaching and learning (sometimes called Quality-First Teaching) and every teacher is trained to identify and address SEND as part of their class teaching.
+Every school in East Sussex will provide inclusive high-quality teaching and learning.
+This is sometimes called Quality-First Teaching.
+Every teacher is trained to identify and address SEND as part of their class teaching.

-Teachers are supported in each school by the Special Educational Needs Coordinator (SENCo).
-Every school has a SENCo and their job is to provide expertise on SEND, to lead in the planning of support for children with SEND and coordinate the involvement of specialist and additional services depending on the needs of each child.
+Teachers receive support in each school by the Special Educational Needs Coordinator (SENCo).
+Every school has a SENCo and their job is to:

-Schools may also have some additional staff such as teaching assistants, who are there to support the learning needs of individuals or groups as directed by the class teacher and/or the SENCo.
+Schools may also have some staff members, such as teaching assistants, who are there to support the class teacher and/or the SENCo.
+They will also be able to support the learning needs of individuals or groups.

-For more information on ISEND, visit our page on ISEND Services.
+For more information on Education East Sussex, visit our page on Education East Sussex SEND Services.

-To understand more about the role of health services:
+To understand more about the role of health services, please visit the NHS East Sussex Healthcare site:

 The 'Broad Areas of Need'

-The type of support a child or young person requires is highly dependent on their individual learning needs.
-On our page 'Supporting the Broad Areas of Need' we outline the four different areas that a child or young person's needs might fall in:
+The type of support a child or young person requires is dependent on their individual learning needs.
+The four different areas that a child or young person's needs might fall in are:

 - Communication and Interaction